Discuss Please help a Newbie in the British & UK Tiling Forum area at TilersForums.com.

 I guess by the lack of replies that it was the wrong question to ask you guys and I think I have found the right answer myself.

 I removed the rest of the offending bit of tile and replaced it with a thinner properly glazed piece of white tile.
 As this bit of white tile will be completely behind the upright channel of the bi-fold door frame it won't be seen and being glazed should have a waterproof face too.
-I have stuck it in with Keraquick and will use the BAL microflex grout and silicone sealant where appropriate.
+I have stuck it in with Keraquick and will use the BAL microflex grout and Silicon sealant where appropriate.
 A picture is attached.

 Attachments